This course discusses the life of pastors, with their family, spouse, and their internal personal life.

-CH-5 Ability to demonstrate oneself consistently in public Christian ethics, in decision making, and in conducting oneself as a Christian in a pagan society.
+CH-5 Ability to demonstrate Christian ethics consistently with integrity in public, decision making, and conducting oneself in today’s world.

-Explain how Biblical submission is seen in the relationship between Christ and the Father and between a husband and wife.
-(Intro to Bible) CN-1 ACC
+ACC-3 Explain how the Biblical relationship of love between Christ and the Father should be reflected in the relationship of a husband and wife.

-Explain how the difference between Biblical understanding of forgiveness and restitution in different local cultural settings impact on the accountability of the relationship.
-CP-5 ACC
+ACC-7 Explain how the difference between Biblical understanding of forgiveness, restitution, and trust compare and contrast with local cultural understandings and the impact on the accountability relationship.